c2FmZQ/tlsproxy/examples/synology-dsm/README.md

 * Forward ports 80 and 443 to the DSM's IP address and ports 10080 and 10443, respectively.

-At this point, incoming traffic should be directed to tlsproxy.
+At this point, incoming traffic should be directed to TLSPROXY.